Non-linear dynamics of the minimal theory of massive gravity: Calibration of graviton mass

 \subsection{Average $G_\mathrm{eff}$ as a function of time}

-In figure \ref{fig:Geff_converg} we plot the volume averaged $G_\mathrm{eff}$ compared to the $G_\mathrm{eff}$ expected from the background $\rho_m$ as a function of the scale factor.
-Here, we assume as an example $\theta = -1.7$ since this is the calibrated best-fit value as explained in the previous paragraph.
-The necessity of the calibration, namely the difference between the volume averaged $G_\mathrm{eff}$ and the $G_\mathrm{eff}$ for the averaged density, stems from the existence of voids where the density is lower than the average.
-At early times, voids have not yet developed and thus the volume averaged $G_\mathrm{eff}$ and the $G_\mathrm{eff}$ for the averaged density agree with each other.
-On the other hand, at late times, as voids develop the volume averaged $G_\mathrm{eff}$ starts deviating from the $G_\mathrm{eff}$ for the averaged density.
-After a slight increase, the former starts decreasing significantly compared with the latter, as expected from Fig.~4 of \cite{DeFelice:2016ufg}, and as clearly seen in figure \ref{fig:Geff_converg} of this paper.
-The $\mathcal{O}(1)$ difference between the two quantities at $a=1$ clearly shows that the calibration is necessary to match predictions of the linear perturbation theory and those of nonlinear \mbox{$N$-body} simulations.
+In figure \ref{fig:Geff_converg} we plot the volume-averaged $G_\mathrm{eff}$ compared to the $G_\mathrm{eff}$ expected from the background $\rho_m$ as a function of the scale factor.
+Here, we assume as an example $\theta = -1.7$ because this is the calibrated best-fit value as explained in the previous paragraph.
+The necessity of the calibration, namely the difference between the volume-averaged $G_\mathrm{eff}$ and the $G_\mathrm{eff}$ for the averaged density, stems from the existence of voids where the density is lower than the average.
+At early times, voids have not yet developed and therefore the volume-averaged $G_\mathrm{eff}$ and the $G_\mathrm{eff}$ for the averaged density agree with each other.
+On the other hand, at late times, as voids develop, the volume-averaged $G_\mathrm{eff}$ begins to deviate from the $G_\mathrm{eff}$ for the averaged density.
+After a slight increase, the former starts to decrease significantly compared with the latter, as expected from Fig.~4 of \cite{DeFelice:2016ufg}, and as clearly seen in figure \ref{fig:Geff_converg} of this paper.
+The $\mathcal{O}(1)$ difference between the two quantities at $a=1$ clearly shows that the calibration is necessary to match predictions of the linear perturbation theory and those of non-linear \mbox{$N$-body} simulations.